MaDHouSe79/mh-communityservice/README.md

-## qb-communityservice, to punish players
+## mh-communityservice, to punish players
 - Punish misbehaved players.
 - players must complete their community service before they can continue playing.
 - Rejoining the server is not going to work to get out of community service.